FooSoft/yomichan/README.md

 complex features, which have become increasingly difficult for me to test across different browsers, versions, and environments.
 All new changes are initially introduced into the *testing* version, and when I am reasonably confident that they are bug free, they will get promoted to the *stable* version.
-If you are technically savvy and don't mind submitting issues on GitHub, try the *testing* version; otherwise the *stable* version will be your best bet.
+If you are technically savvy and don't mind submitting issues on GitHub, try the *testing* version; otherwise, the *stable* version will be your best bet.

 *   **Google Chrome**
     ([stable](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) or [testing](https://chrome.google.com/webstore/detail/yomichan-testing/bcknnfebhefllbjhagijobjklocakpdm))